WPgenWeakest Precondition Generator

 However, this definition would require converting the wp into a triple each time, because specifications are, by convention, expressed using the predicate triple.

 Remark: we assume throughout the course that terms are written in A-normal form.
 Nevertheless, we need to define wpgen even on terms that are not in A-normal form.
 One possibility is to map all these terms to \[False].
-In the specific case of an application of the form trm_app t1 t2 where t1 and t2 are not both values, it is still correct to define wpgen (trm_app t1 t2)) as wp (trm_app t1 t2).
+However, even in the case of an application of the form trm_app t1 t2 where t1 and t2 are not both values, it is still correct to define wpgen (trm_app t1 t2)) as wp (trm_app t1 t2).
 So, we need not bother checking in the definition of wpgen that the arguments of trm_app are actually values.

 Definition of wpgen for Conditionals